Packaging and Releases¶

 Open Cowork packages desktop artifacts with Electron Builder.

-Product naming, compatibility aliases, Gateway migration policy, and support channels are defined in OSS Packaging and Gateway Migration.
+Product naming, Gateway product-mode boundaries, compatibility policy, and support channels are defined in Packaging and Gateway Product Modes.
 Treat that page as the source of truth when changing public artifact names, OCI image names, Helm chart names, or Gateway mode language.

 Product Artifacts¶